russ-13/ruby-rails-CosMeet/README.md

 ## Explanation of High-Level Components (R15)

+This project features models, views and controller, as is the RoR convention.

+The models used were PotgreSQL databasing, and contained the databases for listings, users, and the active storgae information for uploaded images.

+The rails router contains a list of routes that exist within the application, and pushes them onto the next step, ie the controller.

+THe views contained in the project included some 'partials' which are featured on every page.

+The controllers I used were one Application controller, a 'master' controller.
+-Listings controller, responsable for reading the data in models and providing it to the user in the form of a view.
+-Home controller, which governed what was given to the view when on the home page.
+-Store controller, which was responsable for reading the data in the store database and responding to requests by the user.

 ## Third Party Services Used (R16)

+Balsamiq: Was used to create the wireframes during the planning phase of the app.

+Trello: Trello is a project managment tool which i used to track and plan my progress and due dates.

+Simpleform: This is a Ruby Gem for creating simple forms, their assosiations and functions.

+Bootstrap 5: Bootstrap is another Ruby gem for assembling boilerplate style HTML and CSS styling.

+Devise: Devise is a Ruby gem that takes care of authentication and authorisation.

+Heroku: Heroku is a platform to host websites, and has a free tier that I have utilized for this project.

 ## Project Models (R17)

+Ruby On Rails uses models to "model" data, in the form of a database.
+These are created, read, undated and deleted by the controller.
+The models I used in the final version of this app are as follows:

+Listings

+This contained the listings and their data, when they are created by users.

+Users

+This is a record of the users who sign up to Cos-Meet.

 ## Database Relations (R18)

+The relations of my database are:

+Each Listing can have one and only one user
+User can have many listings

+Listings can have one image
+One image can belong to one and only one listing

 ## Database schema design (R19)